Ramsgate: Architecture

 St Augustine's is part of the Roman Catholic Archdiocese of Southwark, whilst St Laurence and St George are both Church of England and serve the Anglican community as part of the Diocese of Canterbury.
 Christ Church, built in 1847, also serves the Anglican community.

 Ramsgate library was originally built and paid for by Andrew Carnegie in 1904.
 On the evening of Friday 13 August 2004, it was destroyed by fire just two months short of its 100th anniversary.
-Though suspicions were raised about the causes of the fire, due to a similarly timed fire at the town's registry office, an investigation was unable to establish how the fire had started.
+Though suspicions were raised about the causes of the fire, due to a similarly timed fire at Aberdeen House (the town's registry office), an investigation was unable to establish how the fire had started.
 Shortly after the blaze, planning permission was granted for a new library.
-The library has now been fully restored, and was officially re-opened on 20 February 2009.
+The library was fully restored, and was officially re-opened on 20 February 2009.

 Transport

 By sea

 The Port of Ramsgate has a 700 berth marina, Royal Harbour Marina, and a ferry terminal built on reclaimed land.
 The harbour provides shelter from the effects of storms.
 The Goodwin Sands are nearby.
 In 2005, the marina had 12,000 visiting boats.
 Transeuropa Ferries passenger (with vehicle only) and freight ferries sailed until April 2013 to the Port of Ostend in Ostend, Belgium.
 The Port of Ramsgate has its own road access tunnel from outside the town, avoiding town centre congestion.
 The Royal National Lifeboat Institution's Ramsgate Lifeboat Station is in Ramsgate Harbour.